Travel guide

 Photo: Peter Mayer · Pexels

-Coverage on the island and beaches
+Coverage on the island and at the beaches

-Get connected from the ferry and airport
+Connect from the ferry and airport

-Here's the big advantage of an eSIM compared to buying a local SIM: you install and program it at home, and as soon as the boat gets close to coverage, you're already connected without looking for a store or queuing.
-If instead of a ferry, you arrive by plane at Naxos' small airport (JNX), the same applies: you land, and you already have data.
+This is the big advantage of an eSIM over buying a local SIM: you install and configure it at home, and as soon as the boat approaches coverage, you're connected without looking for a shop or waiting in line.
+If you arrive by plane at Naxos' small airport (JNX) instead of by ferry, the same applies: you land and you already have data.
 No counters, no passport photocopies, no tiny cards that get lost.
-Compare this with traditional roaming, where you end up paying €10-20 a day, and the difference is obvious.
+If your line is from outside the European Union, the comparison with traditional roaming is even clearer: outside the EU, the data cost from your usual operator skyrockets without warning, while an eSIM has a fixed plan that you know beforehand.
 The eSIM activates before you leave and starts automatically upon arrival.

 eSIM for Naxos: internet from the ferry to the last cove